Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 ### Renaming columns

-Let's take a closer look at the column names of our DataFrame.
-A description for all these columns is available in the metadata file [data/3505doc.txt](data/3505doc.txt).
+Let's take a closer look at the column names of our DataFrame:

 ```python jupyter={"outputs_hidden": false}
 data.columns
 ```

-As we see, some of the column names are a bit awkward and difficult to interpret.
+As we see, some of the column names are a bit awkward and difficult to interpret (a description for the columns is available in the metadata [data/3505doc.txt](data/3505doc.txt)).
 Luckily, it is easy to alter labels in a pandas DataFrame using the `rename()` function.
 In order to change the column names, we need to tell pandas how we want to rename the columns using a dictionary that converts the old names to new ones.
 As you probably remember from Chapter 1, a `dictionary` is a specific data structure in Python for storing key-value pairs.

 We can define the new column names using a dictionary where we list "`key: value`" pairs in following manner: